Dark Lady (song)

-"Dark Lady" is a folk song recorded by American singer-actress Cher, and the title selection from her eleventh studio album, Dark Lady.
-Written and composed by John Robert "Johnny" Durrill and produced by Snuff Garrett, it was released as the album's first single in early 1974.
-The song became Cher's third solo U.S. #1 hit on March 22, 1974.
+"Dark Lady" is a song recorded by American singer-actress Cher.
+Written and composed by John Robert "Johnny" Durrill and produced by Snuff Garrett, it was released in December 1973 as the lead single from her eleventh studio album, Dark Lady (1974).
+The song became Cher's fourth US number-one single on March 23, 1974.

 Song information and story

-The song was written and composed by The Ventures' keyboard player, Johnny Durrill.
-He recalled: "I spent a week in his (Snuff Garrett's) office playing him songs, one of which Cher recorded.
+The song was written and composed by the Ventures' keyboard player Johnny Durrill.
+He recalled: "I spent a week in his [Snuff Garrett's] office playing him songs, one of which Cher recorded.
 Later, when I was on tour in Japan with the Ventures, I was writing an interesting song.
 I telegraphed the unfinished lyrics to Garrett.
 He said to 'make sure the bitch kills him.'
 Hence, in the song both the lover and fortune teller were killed."
-Thus, "Dark Lady" may with some accuracy be described as a murder ballad, even though the narrator of its lyrics essentially commits a crime of passion.

 The critic Peter Fawthrop, writing for AllMusic, called this song a "grimly comedic folk song."